eafit-apolo/apolo-users/docs/source/software/monitoring/elk/elk-6.x/index.rst

 .. literalinclude:: src/tasks/elasticsearch-config.yml
    :language: yaml

-The elasticsearch main configuration file, which is a template, is rendered in :bash:`/etc/elasticsearch/`.
+The Elasticsearch main configuration file, which is a template, is rendered in :bash:`/etc/elasticsearch/`.
 The template can be found :download:`here <src/templates/etc/elasticsearch/elasticsearch.yml.j2>`.
-In that template you will find a variable called :yaml:`{{ machine }}`, which is rendered as the hostname of our ELK server, in our case *elk*.
-So in your case, you can use whatever you want, but from now on in this guide we will use the hostname *elk*.
-Also, when the configuration file is placed, a notify is made so that the elasticsearch service is started/restarted.
+In that template, you will find a variable called :yaml:`{{ machine }}`, which is rendered as the hostname of our ELK server, in our case *elk*.
+So in your case, you can use whatever you want, but from now on in this guide, we will use the hostname *elk*.
+Also, when the configuration file is placed, a notify is made so that the Elasticsearch service is started/restarted.
 The handler looks like this:

 .. literalinclude:: src/handlers/elasticsearch-handler.yml
    :language: yaml